-Being the 3rd generation in the long Soutzoglou family history of handmade carpets and textiles, TEN CARPETS gazes the future with respect for the past but with “a new look at carpets through the eyes of experience”.
+In the long history of the Soutzoglou family, each generation brought new life to our carpet and textile business.
+Consequently, the 3rd generation, faithful to the family tradition, gazes the future with respect for the past but with “a new look at carpets through the eyes of experience”.